seetadev/GovtInvoice/README.md

+# About

-# Public Goods Initiative to improve transparency and security in procurement and supply of goods at government institutions
+Public Goods Initiative to improve transparency and security in procurement and supply of goods at government institutions

 ## Invoice and Billing system for Government Universities